 Is it mandatory to have one person permanently located in Noordwijk during the project?

 In our vision, an incubator is more than just a place to work.
-It is also a place to meet other incubatees and partners, to share knowledge and attend events.
-So while we will not force you, we do strongly encourage you and your team to be present in Noordwijk at least a few days per week.
+It is also a hub to meet other incubatees and partners, to share knowledge and attend events.
+When you’re here, collaboration with us and other community members is easy.
+We believe face-to-face contact is the way to go.
+That’s why we ask (and strongly encourage) you and your team to be present in Noordwijk at least two days per week.

 After you applied, and your application meets the basic requirements, you will receive an invitation within a week.
 The invitation is to give a presentation to the Tender Evaluation Board (TEB) which will be held around three weeks after the deadline.
 The results of the TEB will be given to you three weeks after the TEB.
 If you are selected you will receive an invitation for negotiations for the ESA BIC Noordwijk programme.